EugenMayer/helm-charts/charts/postgres-pgdump-backup/README.md

 Mandatory values to set

+- `tag`: You have to select a postgres dump version to deploy - use the same version as your server
 - `PGHOST`: hostname/ip of your pg
 - `POSTGRES_DB`: comma seperated list of databases to backup, for example: `sko,mattermost,paperless`